Products

 What Types of High Speed or Rapid Cook Oven are there?

-There are three types of high speed oven.
+There are four types of high speed oven.

-The most common type combines microwave energy with high speed impinged air.
-The model which falls into this category is the Pratica Copa.
-It rapidly heat and toast products and are used in a lot of high street coffee chains to quickly heat and toast breaded products like paninis, toasties and filled croissants.
+2. The second type of speed oven combines three heating technologies; high speed impinged air from the top, infra-red heating from the bottom and microwave.
+An example of this type of oven is the TurboChef Bullet.
+The Bullet rapidly heats and toast breaded products like paninis, toasties and filled croissants (amongst many other menu items).
 These are the fastest type of speed oven and are designed for the fast reheating of products, usually in a front of house application.

-The second type of speed oven doesn’t use any form of microwave energy.
+4. The final type of speed oven doesn’t use any form of microwave energy.
 They solely use high speed impinged air to rapidly transfer heat to the product being cooked.
-The oven which falls into this category is the Pratica Forza STi.
-These ovens are usually back of house and are used to rapidly bake raw dough products like pizza and flatbreads.
+The ovens in this category fall into two types; enclosed ventless ovens and conveyor ovens.
+The TurboChef Single Batch and Double Batch are fully enclosed and are certified for ventless operation.
+The TurboChef High h conveyors provide a continuous cooking solutions.
+These ovens are often found back of house and are used to rapidly bake raw dough products like pizza and flatbreads.
 The impinged hot air transfers heat to the food up to five times faster than conventional ovens.

 How does a High Speed Oven Work?